BillyFrcs/Programming/README.md

 <h1 align="center">Programming Languages</h1>

-This repository contains about learning basics and fundamental to advanced with the most Object Oriented & Procedural Programming Languages in the world.
+This repository contains about learning the basics and fundamental to advanced with the most Object Oriented & Procedural Programming Languages in the world.

 ## Getting Started